FraunhoferIVI/jCrowdSimulator/README.md

 + Point/Line/Polygon data can be used to define obstacles
 + The outline of crowd can be computed
 + Resulting forces within the simulation can be visualised
-+ The simulation library may run independently from the user interface
++ The simulation library may be used independently from the user interface

 ## Download
 The current version of jCrowdSimulator can be downloaded here: [jCrowdSimulator.jar](jCrowdSimulator.jar).